Available Workshops

 What Not to Teach About First Nations

-We will discuss objectification, misconceptions, zero, the wheel, do some math and get a syllabic writing lesson.
+we will also do some math :) and get a syllabic writing lesson.

 This program contains 3 hours of EDI Professionalism Content.